 5. Tweet smartly

 Once you’re interacting with people on Twitter and have some followers that are really listening to you, it becomes increasingly important that you tweet smartly.
 If you’re using Twitter as part of your job search this means giving off a professional vibe.
-You may only have 140 characters with which to tweet, but it’s still important to be interesting, avoid major controversy and to use correct spelling and grammar.
+You may only have 140 characters with which to tweet, but it’s still important to be interesting, avoid major controversy, and to use correct spelling and grammar.

 6. Offer your help

 This is an important part of connecting with people and being a smart tweeter: You can show both your authenticity and your ability to fellow users by offering your help to them, be it by answering a question, voting on a poll, or even sending them a book that they’re looking for and that you have.
-Giving assistance by using your career expertise in particular will of course demonstrate your viability as a job candidate.
+Giving assistance by using your career expertise in the particular will of course demonstrate your viability as a job candidate.

 7. Ask for help

 If people are asking for help, that of course means that you can also ask for help, especially if you’re looking for a job.
-Asking for help doesn’t necessarily mean coming across as desperate: it can be as simple and understated as asking a journalist who writes about your particular industry if they know of any organisations that are hiring soon.
+Asking for help doesn’t necessarily mean coming across as desperate: it can be as simple and understated as asking a journalist who writes about your particular industry if they know of any organizations that are hiring soon.

 8. Don’t spam

 Unfortunately, as Twitter is such a popular platform, it does get its fair share of spammers.
 Even if you’re not intentionally spamming, other tweeters can be so sensitive to spam as to label you as a spammer and block/report you.
-It’s one thing to ask for help from a variety of connections on a variety of job seeking issues, but if you repeatedly address exactly the same question/request to the particular person or to the whole of Twitter, you may become a spam suspect.
+It’s one thing to ask for help from a variety of connections on a variety of job-seeking issues, but if you repeatedly address exactly the same question/request to the particular person or to the whole of Twitter, you may become a spam suspect.